dmlc/dgl/docs/source/guide/distributed-preprocessing.rst

 ^^^^^^^^^^^^^^^^^^^^^

 ParMETIS requires METIS and GKLib.
 Please follow the instructions `here <https://github.com/KarypisLab/GKlib>`__ to compile and install GKLib.
-When compiling and install METIS, please follow the instructions below to clone METIS with GIT and compile it with int64 support.
+For compiling and install METIS, please follow the instructions below to clone METIS with GIT and compile it with int64 support.

 .. code-block:: none